parthkeshari/P.I.P.-ROBOTIC-ARM/README.md

 cp .env.example .env
 \`\`\`

-Then open `.env` and fill in your Groq API key, Cyberwave MQTT broker details, and environment/robot UUID.
+Then open `.env` and fill in your Groq API key and Cyberwave credentials.

 ---